DIY Baking Station

 Michael was a bit thrifty for this and reused the trim that we had for the cabinet under the cooktop.

-As planned I have plenty of room on the top section of my baking station for my stand mixer, as well as some cutting boards, bowls, and my canisters!
+As planned I now have plenty of room on the top section of my baking station for my stand mixer, as well as some cutting boards, bowls, and my canisters!
+(Subject to change).

 And for the drawers?